Southern Africa Litigation Centre: Overview

-Successes
+History

 The Southern Africa Litigation Centre (SALC) has a strong track record of promoting human rights in the region.
 They have supported landmark cases like ensuring access to antiretroviral medication for foreign prisoners with HIV/AIDS in Botswana, and defending the rights of Lesbian, Gay, Bisexual and Transgender individuals in Botswana by supporting LEGABIBO's campaign to decriminalise same-sex intimacy.

 SALC's work extends beyond litigation; they also train human rights lawyers and advocate for positive legal changes throughout Southern Africa.
 The organisation partners with the UNDP to host the annual African Regional Judges Forum (ARJF).
 Muluka-Anne Miti-Drummond who is the United Nations Special Rapporteur on Albinism has worked for the centre.

+The SALC and Chikondi Chijozi's Centre for Human Rights, Education, Advice and Assistance supported Mayeso Gwanda who had been charged with being "a rogue and a vagabond".
+He was trying to sell plastic bags in Blantyre, but this arbitrary law was applied to him.
+This was a British colonial law that existed in several countries.
+In 2017 the High Court agreed that the law was unconstitutional because it ignored Mayeso Gwanda's "rights to dignity, freedom of movement, and security of person."

 Other important cases in which the centre has acted include Southern Africa Litigation Centre v National Director of Public Prosecutions, National Commissioner of the SAPS v Southern Africa Litigation Centre, and Mmusi and Others v Ramantele and Another.
 The organisation incubated AfricanLII from October 2010 to March 2013.